psh0502/StockCrawler/README.md

 In 2010, I wish to build a stock trading bot, but no data means no work.

-All history stock data are needed and I have to keep them up-to-date, so this project was bored for it.
+All history stock data are needed and I have to keep them up-to-date, so this project was born for it.

 Some remaining tasks haven't be done yet, so I am still keeping going.